nanactrl/ssd_project/README.md

 ## Task Management Workflow

-- Click "add a task" button to create a task.
-This will redirect user to a page where they can create a task by giving it a title, description and a check or un-check status.
-Leave the checkbox uncheck if it is not done yet.

-- After submitting the task, user will be redirected back to the task-list where they can see the newly created task.

-- When the task is completed, user can edit the task by clicking on the "gear" icon and edit the task by adding more info to it or marking it as completed.
-If user mark it as completed, and re-submit, then they will be redirected back to the task-list and the task is updated with a check-icon, signaling that the task is completed.

 - If user wish to delete a task, click on the "trash-bin" icon and they will be redirected to a confirmation page where it either click on "delete task" or return back to the "main" task page again.